pravn27/ds-algo-coding-challenge/namaste-dsa/easy/02/requirement&approach.md

 ## 1. Problem statement

-- Write a JS function to count the negative numbers in an Array items, if nothing found return 0
+- Write a function to count the negative numbers in an Array items, if nothing found return 0

 ## 2. Features / Use cases